DavidMercier/NIMS/doc/index.rst

 data (obtained with conical indenters) for bulk material or multilayer sample.

 With this Matlab toolbox, it is possible to :
-    * plot and correct nanoindentation data;
+    * plot and correct nanoindentation data ;
-    * calculate the coefficient of the power law fit of the load-displacement curve;
+    * calculate the coefficient of the power law fit of the load-displacement curve ;
-    * calculate the energy of the loading (area below the load-displacement curve);
+    * calculate the energy of the loading (area below the load-displacement curve) ;
-    * calculate the Young's modulus and hardness of bulk materials;
+    * calculate the Young's modulus and hardness of bulk materials ;
-    * calculate the Young's modulus of thin films on a substrate (for a bilayer or a multilayer sample (until 3 layers on a substrate));
+    * calculate the Young's modulus of thin films on a substrate (for a bilayer or a multilayer sample (until 3 layers on a substrate)) ;
     * generate Python script of axisymmetrical FEM model for use in ABAQUS 6.12 (cono-spherical indentation of multilayer sample).

 .. figure:: ./_pictures/download.png